earowang/hts/cran-comments.md

 ## Comments

+It's a re-submission due to one of URLs is broken in the DESCRIPTION file, and now it's fixed.
+Thanks.

 My apologies for submitting a new version since only 2 days after last update.
 I'm aware of CRAN polices, but I introduced an error to last version that isn't compatible with `matrix` class.
 It's likely to break users' code.
 I fix this issue along with others for this version.
 Sorry for the inconvenience.

 ## Test environments